-An important part of fulfilling the College's mission is providing a student discipline process that promotes student accountability and social responsibility, as well as maintaining a college environment that is respectful, inclusive, and collegial that is free from intimidation, threats, coercion, or violence.
+An important part of fulfilling the college's mission is providing a student discipline process that promotes student accountability and social responsibility, as well as maintaining a college environment that is respectful, inclusive, collegial and is free from intimidation, threats, coercion, or violence.

-The Office of Student Affairs has provided students, faculty, staff, and administration informational resources for student conduct procedures.
-Students, faculty, staff and administration are encouraged to explore this site's links in order to obtain information regarding:
+Students, faculty, staff and administration are encouraged to explore this site's links in order to obtain further information.

 Student Conduct Process

 There may be a time when disruptive classroom behavior occurs or an emotionally distressed student whose actions are in violation of the standards of conduct (BP 5500).
 Student affairs has provided faculty and staff with informational resources to help manage classroom behavior and/or student conduct issues.

 Any conduct or behavior that disrupts the learning environment is a potential violation of the standards of conduct as written in the college catalog.
 Any conduct or behavior that interferes with any students attaining his or her academic goals, maintaining the orderly operations of the college, or presents a threat to the health and safety of the campus community is a behavior of concern.
 All students enrolled at Citrus College are expected to adhere to the standards of conduct.
 Violation of the student conduct code shall constitute misconduct or "good cause" for student discipline procedures (AP 5520), including but not limited to the removal, suspension, or expulsion of a student.

 The following steps are recommended if you have a disruptive student.

 - Consider taking the student outside the classroom and tell him/her specifically how his/her behavior is unacceptable and in violation of the

 - Instructors may remove a student from class for the remainder of the day and the next class day meeting if the student interferes with the instructional process.
 Report the student removal to the division dean and use the

 notice of suspension letter to report the specific violation.
 Attach